jwcain/Astrocide_CodeSamples/README.txt

 My part of the project was only developed during my internship during the summer of 2018.
 The current state of the project is unknown to me.

 With my employer’s permission, I have included a small sampling of the code I wrote for the project.
-Within each of their sub-folders, you can find a more detailed description about the code.
+Within each of their sub-folders, you can find a more detailed description of the code.